Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: Beamforming Design

-\begin{remark} Given the solution matrix $\textbf{X} \in \mathbb{C}^{M\times N}$, which is the digital beamformer solution to the problem, $M$ and $N$ are the numbers of antennas and spatial streams, respectively. $M$ should be large enough to sustain $N$ spatial streams and the remaining $P=M-N$ degrees of freedom should be used to cancel the SI. \end{remark}
+\begin{remark} Given the digital beamformer solution $\mathbf{X} \in \mathbb{C}^{M\times N}$, $M$ and $N$ are the numbers of antennas and spatial streams, respectively. $M$ should be large enough to sustain $N$ spatial streams and the remaining $P=M-N$ degrees of freedom should be used to cancel SI. \end{remark}